vedang/vedang.me/content/mahabharat/2012-09-21-notes-and-reading-material-on-the-mahabharata.md

 ### The Reference Book

 Kisari Mohan Ganguly [1883-1896] translated the original Sanskrit texts into English word-for-word.
 He has done a great service to idiots like me, providing a ready reference that I can look up anytime I want.
 You can find the translated text here:
 [The Mahabharata](http://www.sacred-texts.com/hin/maha/mahatxt.zip)

-You can also find the entire original text of the Mahabharata in Sanskrit here:
+You can also find the entire text of the Mahabharata in Sanskrit here (Note: this is not the *critical edition* printed by BORI, which should be considered the authoritative version):
 [The Mahabharata - Sanskrit](http://www.sacred-texts.com/hin/mbs/index.htm)

 ### Books I want to read

 These books are gems in Mahabharata literature (from what I've heard), and they are all inaccessible to me either because they are out of print or because they are in an unknown language.
 If someone has read one of these books and is willing to explain the salient points to me, I will pay for dinner and drinks.

 *  **Yajnaseni - Pratibha Ray [Oriya]**
    (from the POV of Draupadi)